-Dr. John Sarno is a famous physiatrist who described the “tension myositis syndrome.”
+He is a well-known physiatrist who described the “tension myositis syndrome.”
 (TMS) I had been familiar with his observations described in his best-selling 1984 book, Mind Over Back Pain.
 He felt that the nervous system was created muscle tension and inflammation.
 He also made the astute observation that anger or rage was a critical factor in the evolution of chronic pain.
+He was partially correct about the anger, but modern neuroscience research has shown that the symptoms are created from the physiological response to threat and not from muscle tension.

-The Neurophysiological Disorder – Make the Right Diagnosis
+The Neurophysiological Disorder (NPD) – Make the Right Diagnosis

 As your nervous system is connected to and controls every cell in your body, the potential symptoms and combinations are almost endless.
 Mainstream medicine does not embrace these concepts and that would, historically, include me.
 I have both watched it and experienced it.
 Our medical culture has “medicalized” a neurological diagnosis.
-As the first step in being successful in treating any disease is making the correct diagnosis, this is a big problem.
+As the first step in being successful in treating any disease is making the correct diagnosis.

 My Experience with NPD